jckuhl/Python-Dice/README.md

 ```
 python3 pyzhee.py player1 player2 player3
 ```
 - This will set up a game between three players.
-Each argument is a player's name
+Each argument is a player's name:
+    - `python3 pyzhee.py michael pam jim dwight`
 - You may have as many players as you wish
 - python3 can be replaced by whatever your path to Python 3 is in your system
 - Providing zero arguments will have you play against a computer opponent